jerith666/elbum/README.md

 Elbum's front-end is written in [Elm](https://www.elm-lang.org).
 The code that generates the album is written in [Haskell](https://www.haskell.org).

-Run [`nix-shell`](https://nixos.org/guides/ad-hoc-developer-environments.html) to get all the tools you need to hack on Elbum.
-In particular, this provides `idea-community` with the Elm plugin for editing the Elm code and `vscodium` for with the Haskell Language Server for editing the Haskell code.
+Use [`nix-shell`](https://nixos.org/guides/ad-hoc-developer-environments.html) (ideally via [`direnv`](https://direnv.net/) and [`lorri`](https://github.com/nix-community/lorri)) to get all the tools you need to hack on Elbum.
+In particular, this provides `idea-community` with the Elm plugin for editing the Elm code and `vscodium` with the Haskell Language Server for editing the Haskell code.

-The first thing to look at is [`AlbumTypes.hs`](./src/generator/AlbumTypes.hs), which defines the basic datatypes at the core of Elbum. `elm-bridge` is used to derive Elm types and JSON codecs for these types.
+The first thing to look at is [`AlbumTypes.hs`](./src/generator/AlbumTypes.hs), which defines the basic datatypes at the core of Elbum. [`elm-bridge`](https://hackage.haskell.org/package/elm-bridge) is used to derive Elm types and JSON codecs for these types.

 ## Generator